Danica, Hereditary Princess of Serbia: Princess in Serbia (2020–2022)

 Princess Danica and her family lived in London after 2017, but as of July 2020 they relocated and currently live in her hometown, Belgrade.

 On 22 November 2020, Princess Danica and Prince Philip were the only members of the House of Karađorđević who attended the funeral service of Serbian Patriarch Irinej at the Church of Saint Sava.
 Princess Danica and Prince Filip were also the only members of the House of Karađorđević who attended enthronement of newly elected Patriarch Porfirije on 19 February 2021 in St. Michael's Cathedral in Belgrade.

 On 13 September 2021, Danica and her husband attended Holy Liturgy led by Patriarch Porfirije in the Jasenovac Monastery in Croatia and visited the Jasenovac concentration camp and Stone Flower sculpture becoming first members of the House of Karađorđević who visited this memorial site from World War II.

-On 9 January 2022, Danica and her husband attended the national day celebration of the Republika Srpska, one of the two entities of Bosnia and Herzegovina, in Banja Luka.
+On 9 January 2022, Danica and her husband attended the National Day celebration of the Republika Srpska, one of the two entities of Bosnia and Herzegovina, in Banja Luka.

 Hereditary Princess (2022–present)

 On 27 April 2022, Princess Danica witnessed when her brother-in-law Prince Peter renounced his title of Hereditary Prince of Serbia and Yugoslavia – for himself and his descendants – in favor of her husband Philip, making her the Hereditary Princess.
 The ceremony took place in Seville at Casa de Pilatos in the presence of Peter's and Philip's mother Princess Maria Da Gloria of Orléans-Braganza and Duchess of Segorbe, and others.

+Since 2024 she and her family reside at Thatched House, within the Dedinje Royal Compound.